samminweng/AionUrbanStudies/README.md

 **Publication**

-If you are interested in our project, please cite our paper:
+If you are interested in our project, please kindly cite our paper:

 Weng, M.-H.; Wu, S.; Dyer, M. Identification and Visualization of Key Topics in Scientific Publications with Transformer-Based Language Models and Document Clustering Methods.
 Appl.
 Sci.
 2022, 12, 11220. https://doi.org/10.3390/app122111220